 - We employ a segregated waste management policy to correctly handle paper, cardboard, mixed recyclables, toners, chemicals, metals and waste to landfill.

 - We are using energy-efficient LED lighting whenever light fittings are being replaced.

-- Our Headquarters’ centralised lighting and computer system is monitored to provide savings where possible.
+- Our Headquarters’ centralised lighting computer system is monitored to provide savings.

-- We continue to closely monitor water usage at all sites, laboratories and for landscaping use, to introduce efficiencies where possible.
+- We continue to closely monitor water usage at all sites, laboratories and for landscaping use.

-- We use environmentally friendly cleaning products where we can and advocate reductions in chemical use and developing alternative methods.
+- We insist on using environmentally friendly cleaning products where we can and advocate reductions in chemical use and developing alternative methods.